tina4stack/tina4-cms/README.md

 composer start 8080
 ```

-Open up the CMS to setup the admin user
+Open up the CMS to set up the admin user

 http://localhost:8080/cms/login -> will get you started